baserkandehir/OmniRobot-TivaC-ROS/README.md

 # Omnidirectional-Robot-Project

-**_What does this code do?_**

-Moving in a desired direction with respect to world frame even robot is rotated externally

-Previous code: To test the motion control algorithm, robot draws square motion path autonomously and corrects its orientation with respect to the world frame by the data taken from digital compass or gyroscope.

 ## General Info
-I started building a semi-autonomous omnidirectional robot as an experimental robotic platform in supervision of Assoc.
+I have started building a semi-autonomous omnidirectional robot as an experimental robotic platform in supervision of Assoc.
 Prof. Afsar Saranli.
-This project is one of the Star Projects that are offered this year at METU EEE.
+I am building this project as a Star Project at METU EEE.
 For further information check out the [website](http://star.eee.metu.edu.tr/).

 ## Current Features
 * Can move in a desired direction